Sharing content between books in table of contents#

 Installation#

-To use this extenstion, follow these steps:
+To use this extension, follow these steps:

 Step 1: Install the Package